Prairie Research Institute: Public engagement

 Starting in 2009, the institute has hosted the Naturally Illinois Expo each March, concurrently with the Open House events of the College of Agriculture Environmental and Consumer Sciences, and College of Engineering at the University of Illinois at Urbana-Champaign.
 The target audience of Expo includes Illinois K-12 students and the public.
 The Illinois Natural History Survey's Traveling Science Center visits schools and communities throughout Illinois to offer education on habitats and species diversity in the state.
 The Illinois State Geological Survey hosts regular field trips to locations of geological note; field trip guidebooks summarize the features of the destinations.
 The annual governor's Sustainability Awards, organized by the Illinois Sustainable Technology Center, recognize achievements in sustainability in Illinois, in both the private and public sectors.

 Administration

-The institute executive director reports to the vice chancellor for research of the University of Illinois at Urbana-Champaign, and the institute is governed by the board of trustees of the University of Illinois.
+The institute executive director reports to the vice chancellor for research and innovation of the University of Illinois Urbana-Champaign, and the institute is governed by the Board of Trustees of the University of Illinois.
 The Prairie Research Institute Advisory Board is the external advisory body charged with providing input and advice related to the scientific and research agenda, management, and funding of the institute.
-The board meets twice per year, and transmits findings to the vice chancellor for research and the chancellor of the University of Illinois at Urbana-Champaign, as well as the president of the University of Illinois.
+The board meets twice per year and transmits findings to the vice chancellor for research and innovation and the chancellor of the University of Illinois Urbana-Champaign, as well as the president of the University of Illinois System.